-The budget to operate the Auditor General's Office for 2007 is projected to be \$3,988,443.
+The budget to operate the Auditor General's Office for 2007 is projected to be \$4,147,321.
 Included in this amount are audit fees paid to an external accounting firm for the annual statutory audit of the financial statements of the City.
-These fees amount to \$320,755 and are based on a fixed fee contract.
-The Auditor General has no control over this amount.
-Excluding this amount from the Auditor General's budget results in a budget of \$3,667,688 of which 96 per cent is salaries and benefits.
+The Auditor General has no control over these fixed contract fees that are to be renewed for the year ending December 31, 2008.

-In order to reduce the Auditor General's budget to last year's level would require decreasing staff by one person.
+As indicated previously, 96 per cent of the Auditor General's budget request consists of salaries and wages.
+In order to reduce the Auditor General's budget to last year's level would require decreasing staff by two persons.
 In 2006, the Office received Council approval to increase the staff complement in the Auditor General's Office by one person.
-This person was hired during the year.
+This person was hired during 2006.
+The office is currently operating with one vacancy.
+In order to address cost containment concerns this position remains unfilled.